 Doug’s client list contains some notable customers who requested bespoke made guitars, including Steve Hackett from Genesis, Steve Howe from Yes, the bass player from Bananarama, Sting, The Climax Blues Band, Wang Chung, Big Country, Crosby Stills Nash and Young, and Pink Floyd’s Dave Gilmour.
 In fact, not only did Pink Floyd order several guitars, they were so impressed by Doug’s expertise that they invited him to be guitar technician on their world tour.

 Doug’s reputation as a luthier increased rapidly as production of his guitars expanded, but it didn’t suit his personality to mass-produce guitars.
-Therefore, the factory was closed in 1992, and Doug gave away all his big machinery, and moved to Keele, where he now makes bespoke guitars, bass guitars, violins and even a piano from a large workshop in the garden.
+Therefore, the factory was closed in 1992, and Doug gave away all his big machinery, and moved to Keele, where he now makes bespoke guitars, bass guitars, quality violin brands and even a piano from a large workshop in the garden.
+However if you’re looking for a piano to purchase, there are well designed pianos like kawai piano to last, making this a worthy investment in the long run!

 One of his ideas has been to experiment with basic instrument shapes.
 Thus local violinist, Jane Burgess had a violin made in the shape of her initials, and now Doug has created a guitar in the distinctive ‘RW’ shape for Robbie Williams.